ezambomsantana/smart_city_model/README.md

 It is the official repository of the InterSCSimulator, a large-scale, smart city simulator.
 InterSCSimulator is based on Sim-Diasca, an general purpose simulator implemented in Erlang.

+# Configuration

+To run the simulator you need to create a configuration file in the root directory called `interscsimulator.conf`.
+This file should contain the path to the config.xml.
+By default you can point to example/config.xml in the root of the source tree.

+`$(pwd)/example/config.xml`

 # Run InterSCSimulator

 In sim-diasca's root directory run: